-The European Commission recently that it would overhaul the framework for fees payable to the European Medicines Agency (EMA) to simplify application of the fee system for industry.
-Under Article 67(3) of the regulation, fees and charges are part of the revenue needed to assessment and authorization of new medicines, for the development and access of new medicines, and for the maintenance and monitoring of EU approved medicines.
+The agreement follows the European Commission’s announcement in December 2022 to update fees payable to the EMA.
+Under Article 67(3) of the founding regulation, fees and charges are part of the revenue needed to support assessment and authorization of new medicines, for the development and access of new medicines, and for the maintenance and monitoring of EU approved medicines.

 The agency has said the overhaul seeks to provide a “sound financial basis to support the EMA’s operations, including remuneration for services to the EMA rendered by national competent authorities, in line with the applicable legislation”.